morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 ---
 layout: post
+title:  Being naughty when subclassing
-title:  "Breaking the Law - Violating the Liskov Substitution Principle by throwing a new Exception in a Derived class"
+subtitle: Breaking the Law - Violating the Liskov Substitution Principle by throwing a new Exception in a Derived class
 date:   2020-07-05 10:44:33 +0200
 categories: The Liskov Substitution Principle
-subtitle: Being naughty when subclassing
-background: '/img/breaking_the_law.png'
+background: '/img/new_york10.jpg'
 ---

 ## About the post